rolling-scopes-school/docs/docs/en/first-interview.md

 Interviews take place during the first two weeks of RS School stage # 2.
 A list of student-mentor pairs will be available at http://app.rs.school.
 	Students themselves contact the mentor and agree on the date of the interview.
 Mentor contacts will be available at http://app.rs.school.
 	Interviews can be conducted online.
+	Format: We strongly recommend conducting interviews with the camera turned on.
+This helps establish contact and reduces the risk of cheating.

 #### Interview Topics: